were1708/were1708/README.md

 Hi there!
-I'm currently a computer science student at the University of California, Santa Cruz 🎓.
+I'm a computer science graduate from the University of California, Santa Cruz 🎓.
 I'm passionate about using technology to solve real-world problems and I enjoy learning new programming languages and frameworks 💻🔍.
 I have experience in a variety of programming languages such as C++, JavaScript, and Python 💻.
 I've worked on projects such as: